 SOAR®: Learning for Life!
 7 & 8

 Set goals – Organize – Ask questions – Record your progress – these components of the SOAR® program will help to change the way most students think about learning!
-This web-based, self-paced program guides students through assessments, activities, and processes that reveal strengths and weaknesses in not only their academic endeavors but also in areas such as time management, organizational skills, and study strategies.
+This class will use both a web-based program and personal instruction to guide students to successful habits such as time management, organizational skills, study strategies, and reading strategies to aid both school and beyond.
 Both high achieving and struggling students will benefit from these reliable, time-tested solutions that teach students to learn – for life!

 - $25 usage fee per year